asyncapi/studio/docs/navigation.md

 ## Messages

 This Messages section displays the messages stored in `components.messages` section.
+This does not mean that every message in the component is used.
+It can be defined but it may not used by references in the `operation` field.

 ## Schemas

 The Schemas displays the schemas stored in the `components.schemas` section.
+This does not mean that every schema is used in the document.
+You can have it defined but it may not be used by references in the `message.payload` field.

 # Editor